 - All meals (except during field trips)

-- Field trips in Ecuador and Peru, including a tour of the Galapagos Islands, a study tour to the Amazon Jungle and a seven-day study tour of Peru
+- Field trips in Ecuador and Peru, including a tour of the Galapagos Islands, a study tour to the Amazon Jungle and a study tour of Peru

 - International health insurance